Information Technology Optimized Service Team

 • A SharePoint site with updates and reporting

 • An interdepartmental Teams channel for direct communication with the Service Desk as well as other groups such as Identity, Major Incident, and other service teams.
-May 2025

 How can we stay informed and give feedback?